 If you spend hours at a time playing the best PS5 games or even split your time working at your computer and gaming, you're going to want a seat that's comfortable and good for your neck and back.
-A gaming chair checks all those boxes but the price tag and array of features can make trying to pick out the best one intimidating.
+A gaming chair checks all those boxes, but the price tag and array of features can make trying to pick out the best one intimidating.
 We're making the decision easier with a guide to the best gaming chairs based on your budget and needs.

-- Best Overall: AndaSeat Dark Demon
+Best overall: AndaSeat Dark Demon

-Best Overall: AndaSeat Dark Demon
+AndaSeat Dark Demon gaming chair

 If you're looking for a mix of functionality and comfort that you wouldn't be embarrassed to sit in if you were in a Zoom meeting with a non-gamer, the AndaSeat Dark Demon checks all the boxes.
 It's pretty simple to assemble solo, with easy-to-follow instructions for linking up the seat and wheels, and the highly mobile armrests already come preinstalled.
-The detachable head and lumbar support pillows also snap on easily with elastic cords so you can customize, whether you're looking to be more alert at your desk or relaxed while playing a game.
+The detachable head and lumbar support pillows also snap on easily with elastic cords so you can customize whether you're looking to be more alert at your desk or relaxed while playing a game.

-Best Budget: EasySMX Memory Foam Chair with Footrest
+Best budget: EasySMX Memory Foam Chair with Footrest